paulnta/Polliwog/report/part2/README.md

 HTTP status codes likely to be returned by the server are enumerated when necessary.
 These codes have been chosen according to the HTTP specification.
 For example, when a POST request is performed in order to create a resource, it is expected from the server to return the 201 HTTP status code, meaning that the resource has been successfully created.

 While RAML was used to document the REST API, some additional tools were exploited in order to generate said documentation.
 Two versions of the REST API documentation have been generated:

-* an HTML version for the Web application
+* an HTML version for the Web application.
 * a Markdown version for the project repository.

 This documentation generation was made possible by the following generators: